JavaScript (client wallets)

 # Watching/Waiting for balance

 You can watch for wallet balance changes with watchBalance method (which also returns a cancellation function).
-The balance object sent to the callback has the same type as returned from getBalance method.
+The balance is returned as a bigint in satoshis.

 await cancelWatch();